GabrielEdogawa/gabrieledogawa.github.io/_projects/2_project.md

 - Set the solver option <b>Node Presolve Selector</b> to <u>Aggressive Node Probing</u>:<br>
   `cpx.parameters.mip.strategy.presolvenode(3)`<br>
-  This parameter determines the level of presolve performed at the node level during the branch solution search.
+  Setting this commands the solver to perform the maximally aggressive level of presolve performed at the node level during the branch solution search.

-  In fact,
+  In fact, when finding the solver gets stuck in presolve, the best practice should be to sit back and inspect the model again, trying to prune unnecessary constraints and variables manually.

+#### Does the solver struggles in reducing the gap at the initial stage?

+Somestimes the solver could have difficulty quickly improving the objective value or finding good-quality feasible solutions early in the process.
+Usually, the presolve could significantly improve the early-stage solution hunting, but for large-scale problems it could be way insufficent for solver to crack the nutshell at the beginning due to symmetry model structure, weak relaxation, and large coonstraint space.
+This issue could also be detrimental to solution time even rendering the solver time-out.